Cookies setting

 These categories are displayed in a line and may or may not have lower-tier categories under them.

-In the backend, these categories appear indented under their parent category, indicating their hierarchical position.
+In the backend, Level 3 categories are shown indented under their parent category to indicate hierarchy.

 In the backend, Level 4 categories are displayed with an even greater indentation compared to Level 3 categories, indicating their subordinate position.

-• Select Default Category and it will be highlighted in orange
+• Select Default Category (your Level 1 root) and it will be highlighted in orange

-• Click Add Subcategory and fill out the necessary fields to create a new level 2 category, and modify its content
+• Click Add Subcategory and and fill out the necessary fields to create new top-level (Level 2) or nested (Level 3/4) categories.

 • Press Save